sbaidya1/the-language-of-music/README.md

 Source code for the community service project The Lanaguage of Music, a project to encourage people to learn/practice foreign languages by listening to music.
+Features a general mode where users can input a song of their choice and practice transcribing its lyrics, as well as a teacher mode where teachers can customize song lessons to be used by students.
-Visit the website here: https://the-language-of-music.web.app/
+<br/><br/>Visit the website here: https://the-language-of-music.web.app/